Presidency of Abraham Lincoln: France

 Emperor Napoleon III of France sought to re-establish a French empire in North America, with Mexico at the center of an empire that he hoped would eventually include a canal across Central America.
 In December 1861, France invaded Mexico.
 While the official justification was the collection of debts, France eventually established a puppet state under the rule of Maximilian I of Mexico.
 In October 1862, fearing that a re-unified United States would threaten his restored French empire, Napoleon III proposed an armistice and joint mediation of the American Civil War by France, Britain, and Russia.
 However, this proposal was declined by the other European powers, who feared alienating the North.
 Napoleon's bellicose stance towards Russia in the 1863 January Uprising divided the powers and greatly diminished any chance of a joint European intervention.
-The United States refused to recognize Maximilian's government and threatened to drive France out of the country by force, but did not become directly involved in the conflict even as Mexican resistance to Maximilian's rule grew.
+The United States refused to recognize Maximilian's government and threatened to drive France out of the country by force, but it did not become directly involved in the conflict even as Mexican resistance to Maximilian's rule grew.
 With the end of the American Civil War in 1865, the U.S. increased pressure on France to withdraw from Mexico, and the French presence in the Western hemisphere would be a major foreign policy issue for Lincoln's successor.
+In 1866, France withdrew its forces from Mexico, and Maximilian was captured by republican forces and executed in 1867.